 Material Sight: Re-presenting the Spaces of Fundamental Science

 Material Sight: Re-presenting the Spaces of Fundamental Science is a practice-based research project evolved by artist and academic, Fiona Crisp, and hosted by Arts Catalyst, London.
-The project will examine the use of visualisation in fundamental science and will explore how non-documentary photography and film might be used to embody a sense of material encounter at three world-leading research facilities for particle physics, astrophysics and cosmology.
-Funded by The Leverhulme Trust under their Research Fellowship scheme, the project will run from October 2016 to January 2018.
+The project examines the use of visualisation in fundamental science and explores how non-documentary photography and film might be used to embody a sense of material encounter at three world-leading research facilities for particle physics, astrophysics and cosmology.
+Funded by The Leverhulme Trust under their Research Fellowship scheme, the project ran from October 2016 to April 2018.

 Many areas of contemporary science, including cosmology, particle physics and astrophysics, operate at scales and levels of complexity that lie beyond the imaginative and cognitive grasp of most non-scientists.
 Historically, Western culture measured space and time through the body, but over the centuries science and technology have pursued knowledge beyond the edges of bodily perception, from the macro extremes of the multiverse to the micro-scale of the sub-atomic world.
 Today, with advanced science and technology, and with the accelerating impact of human activity on the planet, we live in new scales of size and speed that we cannot easily comprehend.
 If so much knowledge comes through scientific instruments, how can we make sense of it within our own experience?
 As the astronomer Roger Malina notes: “Our intuition, our languages, our metaphors and our arts are all built on the wrong data for understanding the universe”.

 Crisp approaches this dilemma through the use of still and moving imagery to place us in a bodily relation to the physical spaces and laboratories where fundamental science is performed.
-Crisp’s research will take her to the Laboratori Nazionale del Gran Sasso, sited within a mountain in central Italy, the world’s largest underground research centre for particle physics; Boulby Underground Laboratory, which occupies the UK’s deepest working mine, over a kilometre beneath the Earth’s surface; and the combined facilities at Durham University, UK, that include the Centre for Advanced Instrumentation, the Institute of Computational Cosmology and the Institute of Particle Physics Phenomenology.
-She is interested in whether the material environment can be a conduit to understanding and, more specifically, if photography can embody the spaces of experimental science and present them back to scientists and non-scientists alike as sites of phenomenological encounter.
+Her research has taken her to the Laboratori Nazionale del Gran Sasso, sited within a mountain in central Italy, the world’s largest underground research centre for particle physics; Boulby Underground Laboratory, which occupies the UK’s deepest working mine, over a kilometre beneath the Earth’s surface; and the combined facilities at Durham University, UK, that include the Centre for Advanced Instrumentation, the Institute of Computational Cosmology and the Institute of Particle Physics Phenomenology.
+Within these sites, she is interested in whether the material environment can be a conduit to understanding and, more specifically, if photography can embody the spaces of experimental science and present them back to scientists and non-scientists alike as sites of phenomenological encounter.

-Arts Catalyst will host Crisp’s research process in the context of a broader consideration of the philosophical, cultural and practical issues of science coming to us through mediated data, and the challenge (to use Malina’s phrase) of “making science intimate”.
-Through an associated symposium and activities to take place later in 2017, we will explore the insights and strategies of artists and cultural practitioners whose creative work can help to transform and inform our intuitions and vocabulary about science.
-In the meantime, this tumblr site will document how Material Sight evolves over the course of the project.
+Arts Catalyst has hosted Crisp’s research process in the context of a broader consideration of the philosophical, cultural and practical issues of science coming to us through mediated data, and the challenge (to repeat Malina’s phrase) of “making science intimate”.
+An experimental workshop, The Live Creature and Material Things, was held at the Institute of Physics, London in October 2017 to explore the insights and strategies of artists and cultural practitioners whose creative work can help to transform and inform our intuitions and vocabulary about science.
+This website has documented how Material Sight evolved over the course of the Leverhulme Fellowship and continues to archive events and articles that come as a legacy of the project.

 About Fiona Crisp